$2 n^2$-inequality for $cA_1$ points and applications to birational rigidity

-We see that $X$ can be embedded in a toric $\mbP (1, 1, 2, 3)$-bundle $P \to \mbP^1$ in such a way that the morphism $\pi$ coincides with the restriction of $P \to \mbP^1$.
+We recall that by \cite[Page 117]{PukdP} the variety $X$ can be embedded in a toric $\mbP (1, 1, 2, 3)$-bundle $P \to \mbP^1$ in such a way that the morphism $\pi$ coincides with the restriction of $P \to \mbP^1$.
 A fiber of $\pi$ is a Gorenstein del Pezzo surface (which can be non-normal), and it is an irreducible and reduced hypersurface of degree $6$ in $\mbP (1, 1, 2, 3)$.

 \begin{Prop}[{\cite[Section 3]{PukdP}}] Under the above setting, no curve on $X$ is a center of non-canonical singularities of the pair $(X, \frac{1}{n} \mcM)$ for any movable linear system $\mcM \subset \left| - n K_X + m F \right|$ on $X$. \end{Prop}